Return to Main Contents

 The listening lircd instance will send all IR events to the connecting

-Select the lircd daemon log file.
-The default currently is
+Select the lircd daemon log file. logfile is either the string 'syslog'

 - -o, --output <output socket>